 Slippery Sam's dates from around 1450 and is a Grade II listed building.
 It is named after Samuel Jackson, a notorious smuggler who once lived here.
 The property is located on the old Roman road Stone Street around 4 miles out of Canterbury in a fairly rural setting.

 A comfortable self-catering property, all on the ground floor, the cottage consists of an entrance porch, open-plan kitchen/diner/lounge and two double bedrooms both having en-suite bathrooms.
 The property has been adapted so that it is also suitable for disabled guests..
 All bedding and towels supplied.
 There is a colour TV, video, books & games.
 The property is equipped with electric cooker, microwave, iron, washing machine, fridge, dining table/chairs, barbecue etc and all rooms are of a good size with ample storage facilities.
 Central heating activates automatically if cold, otherwise heaters are available.
 All included in price.
 Cot and highchair can be supplied if arranged in advance.
 A welcome pack is provided.
-Wi-Fi signal from our own house is intermittent (you may need to go into the garden for your e-mails!) but guests are welcome to use it free of charge.
+Wi-Fi signal from our own house is available via a booster and guests are welcome to use it free of charge.

 |Size||Sleeps up to 4, 2 bedrooms|